minvws/nl-covid19-data-dashboard/packages/cms/README.md

 in this file do not have to be in order, as all rows get sorted by the sync scripts.

-Merge conflicts in this file will be very common.
+Merge conflicts in this file are common.
 You should always "accept both changes" when resolving conflicts, so that none of the lines are ever deleted.

 ### Export